rikbosch/PowerUp/Readme.markdown

 PowerUp is under active development.
 The core framework will soon be extended to handle:

 - Deploying to more than one destination server, possibly through capistrano/pseabee syntax
-- MSBuild as an alternative to Nant for building packages
 - Powershell remoting as an alternative to psexec
 - Git/svn pulls of packages for unattended deployments